-The ATLAS PhD Grant Scheme aims at encouraging young, talented and motivated PhD students in particle physics research and computing for physics, offering them a unique opportunity to enhance their studies in a top-notch research environment under the supervision and training of ATLAS collaboration experts.
+The ATLAS PhD Grant Scheme encourages young, talented and motivated PhD students in particle physics research and computing for physics.
+The scheme offers students a unique opportunity to enhance their studies in a top-notch research environment under the supervision and training of ATLAS collaboration experts.

 In 2013, Fabiola Gianotti and Peter Jenni, ATLAS spokespersons at the time, received the Fundamental Physics Special Breakthrough Prize for their leadership role in the discovery of the Higgs boson.
-With a donation from their share of the Prize, the Grant Scheme was established and the first students were selected in 2014.
-Since 2014, the Grants have been awarded on an annual basis.
+They donated from their share of the Prize and the Grant Scheme was established with the first students selected in 2014.
+Since 2014, Grants have been awarded on an annual basis.

-The selected candidates receive a stipend to spend one year at CERN followed by one year at their host institute.
-They work as research physicists within the ATLAS collaboration as part of the work required to obtain their PhDs.
-Daily supervision during the period at CERN is provided by ATLAS scientists.
+Selected candidates will receive a stipend to spend one year at CERN followed by one year at their host institute.
+Students will work as research physicists within the ATLAS collaboration, as part of the work required to obtain their PhDs.
+During their time at CERN, students will receive daily supervision from ATLAS scientists.

-- Offer a unique educational opportunity to underprivileged students to meet and work with world-class specialists in the field;
+- to offer a unique educational opportunity to underprivileged students to meet and work with world-class specialists at ATLAS;

-- Fuel their spirit of scientific curiosity and take them one step closer to their own scientific discoveries;
+- to fuel a spirit of scientific curiosity and take the students one step closer to their own scientific discoveries;

-- Engage the home universities and ensure they guide the students successfully to a PhD degree;
+- to engage home universities and ensure they guide their students successfully to a PhD degree; and

 Artem (RU), Nedaa (PS) and Ruth (DE), who received the Grant in 2016, share in this video what the ATLAS PhD Grant means to them and their research work.